vals-ai/public-benchmark-services-registry/README.md

 # public-benchmark-services-registry

-A registry of public benchmark services used by valkyrie.
+A registry of public benchmark services used by [Valkyrie](https://github.com/vals-ai/Valkyrie).

 This registry contains: